ToxicFrog/doom-mods/libtooltipmenu/README.md

 The font and colour will be resolved with `GetFont` and `FindFontColor`.
 The texture supports animation and will be scaled to fit the tooltip, so it's recommended to choose something that will still look acceptable when stretched or squished into odd shapes.
 If you want a simple black background with antialiased edges, libtooltipmenu ships with one, called "TFTTBG".

 Like `TooltipGeometry` this can be specified multiple times to apply different settings to different tooltips.
 To leave a setting unchanged, use `""`, e.g. `TooltipAppearance "", "blue", ""` to change the font colour and nothing else.

+## Renaming to avoid conflicts

+If you don't want to add the pk3 as a separate dependency and instead want to copy libtooltipmenu into your own mod, you should rename the libtooltipmenu classes to avoid conflicts with other mods that use it.
+The classes you'll need to rename are:

+- `Tooltips.zsc`: `TF_Tooltip`, `TF_TooltipHolder`, `TF_TooltipItem`, `TF_TooltipGeometry`, `TF_TooltipAppearance`
+- `TooltipOptionMenu.zsc`: `TF_TooltipOptionMenu`, `OptionMenuItemTooltipHolder`, `OptionMenuItemTooltip`, `OptionMenuItemTooltipGeometry`, `OptionMenuItemTooltipAppearance`
+- `TooltipListMenu.zsc`: `TF_TooltipListMenu`, `ListMenuItemTooltipHolder`, `ListMenuItemTooltip`, `ListMenuItemTooltipGeometry`, `ListMenuItemTooltipAppearance`

+The class names starting with `TF_` you can just change to have another prefix, e.g. `MyCoolMod_`.
+Class names starting with `ListMenuItem` or `OptionMenuItem` *need to start with those* for interoperability with the MENUDEF system; for those you're best off adding an infix (e.g. `ListMenuItemMyCoolModTooltip`), and then referencing them in the MENUDEF as `MyCoolModTooltip` et al.

+You should be able to do this with two global search-and-replaces on these files, without any false positives:

+- `TF_` → `MyCoolMod_`
+- `ItemTooltip` → `ItemMyCoolModTooltip`

 ## License